fw-dev/useful_dashboard_info/README.md

 Panels provided:
 - Device health summary - a grouping of all devices by health state.
 The health of a device is calculated as follows:
  - TBD (disk space, outstanding patches)
- - _TODO: show the reasons/state of health of a device in custom fields so it can be reported on_
- - _TODO: consider alerts for devices entering a non-healthy state for the first time today_

 # Installation
 Extra Metrics can be installed into any Python3 system using pip.
 These instructions assume you will be installing Extra Metrics on your FileWave Server, which already has Python3.7 (or later) installed.